Aiishi Nari or Ai-Ishi Naori- 合石成り

 Also called Tajimado.
 Medium-level Nakatoishi whetstone.
 Not very popular around Japan but a very good whetstone from Nishihama, Mikata, Hyogo.

 A Higashi Mono mine which is known for producing very soft whetstones.
 Compared to other whetstones as soft, the fineness is usually above average.
 Often Takashima whetstones have oblong holes running throughout their surface like very large Su.

 Tamahagane – 玉鋼

 Iron Sand Steel.
-A type of steel used by master sword smiths in Japan.
+A traditional type of steel used for sword in Japan and smelted from locally sourced iron sands.
 Some classic Japanese razors will be marked as having this steel, though not entirely accurate (see Yasuki Steel below).